 The fountain presented to the City of Hull by George Rowntree in memory of his wife Elizabeth Ann dates back to 1912.
 The inscription is topped with a relief portrait of the lady in bronze.

-The fountain has been removed during the building works but is being refurbished and will be returned once the aviary is complete.
+The fountain was removed during the building works but is being refurbished and is now being returned to the aviary.